Dave plays guitar, flute and saxophone and also has a special interest in the science of music and musical instruments.

 Why Learn the Fingerboard?

 Piano players have it easy.
 Their notes are neatly laid out in sequence on a keyboard where every octave looks the same.
 The natural notes are all white and the sharps and flats all black.
-And each note appears once only.
+And each note appears only once.
 Easy.
 But the guitar fingerboard is a matrix of strings and frets, with a note at every crosspoint.
 No colour coding, no obvious repeat patterns.
 And, to further complicate matters, some notes appear in up to three different places on the neck.
 No wonder some players never progress past 'first position'.

 For years, though my actual music-reading was adequate (I'd played piano and flute before coming to the guitar), I found great difficulty in applying this to sight-reading on guitar in the higher positions.
 My problem wasn't the music; it was basic insecurity in my ability to locate the notes on the fingerboard.
 I relied too heavily on memorising pieces, by what many guitarists call 'finger memory' or 'muscle memory', a form of recall that comes from basic repetition.
 There are three main problems with this approach:

 - If you don't play your repertoire regularly, you forget it, often at the worst possible moment.